 This can lead to temporary hearing loss as your ears may feel blocked or full.

-If you're concerned your habits are harming your hearing, simply have your hearing checked with a HearingLife Clinician for Free.
+If you're concerned your habits are harming your hearing, simply have your hearing checked with a HearingLife Clinician at no cost*.
 Click here to book or call 1800 340 631.